josh-works/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I missed a piece in this &quot;R-1 White District&quot; and &quot;R-2 Colored District&quot; narrative outlined in Atlanta&#39;s 1922 zoning plan.<br><br>The central piece of Witten&#39;s racist zoning plan was &quot;the encroachment of the colored&quot; in white neighborhoods. <a href="https://t.co/2gWMdsaEb8">https://t.co/2gWMdsaEb8</a> <a href="https://t.co/mej9ILqNOK">pic.twitter.com/mej9ILqNOK</a></p>&mdash; Josh Thompson (@josh_works) <a href="https://twitter.com/josh_works/status/1295034724658737152?ref_src=twsrc%5Etfw">August 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I wanted to make the text more readable/discoverable, instead of it living "inside" of this PDF, so I used a tool to extract text from the images.
-I've sprinkled some of my notes below:
+I've sprinkled some of my notes below.

+Oh, and if you find this kind of thing interesting, I'm working on an interesting related project, and I'd love your help:

+{% include newsletter_no_preamble.html %}

 -------------------------------------------